Nirmitee.io

 Healthcare-specific bronze layer patterns:

-- HL7 v2 messages — Stored as raw pipe-delimited text with full headers (MSH, PID, OBR, OBX segments).
-Every ADT, ORU, ORM, and SIU message preserved with arrival timestamp.
+• HL7 v2 messages — Stored as raw pipe-delimited text with full headers (MSH, PID, OBR, OBX segments).
+Every ADT, ORU, ORM, and SIU message is preserved with an arrival timestamp.

-- Claims data — EDI 837/835 files, remittance advice, eligibility responses stored in their original X12 format alongside any CSV/flat-file extracts.
+• Claims data — EDI 837/835 files, remittance advice, and eligibility responses stored in their original X12 format alongside any CSV/flat-file extracts.

 Schema design: Use a partitioning strategy based on source_system/data_type/year/month/day/ — for example, epic/adt/2026/03/19/.
 This enables efficient pruning when processing specific date ranges or source systems.
 Store metadata in a catalog (Apache Hive Metastore, AWS Glue Data Catalog, or Unity Catalog) for discoverability.